radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I require shiny version 1.8.1 or newer and have addressed a breaking change introduced in that version of shiny.
+See NEWS.md for details.

+## Test environments

+* macOS (ARM) and R 4.3.2
+* macOS (ARM) and R 4.4.0
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for all radiant packages

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have fixed an issue due to a breaking change in the VIP package.
 See NEWS.md for details.

 ## Test environments